operator-framework/java-operator-sdk/docs/content/en/docs/migration/v3-migration.md

 ---
 title: Migrating from v2 to v3
-description: Migrating from v2 to v3
 layout: docs
 permalink: /docs/v3-migration
 ---

-# Migrating from v2 to v3

 Version 3 introduces some breaking changes to APIs, however the migration to these changes should be trivial.